abevalle/nginx-helper/readme.md

 ### NGINX-UTILS
 ---

 Portable utility to assist making nginx configs rapidily.
-This mainly to use on my nginx docker container to make deployment faster and easier for new websites.
+This is mainly to use on my nginx docker container to make deployment faster and easier for new websites.

 ### Installation